 10 minutes; 10 - 20 people

-Stand in a circle, close your eyes.
-Move towards the centre of the circle with outstretched hands.
-Find another hand for each of yours.
-Then open your eyes.
-Unravel the knot without opening hands.
+Everyone stands in a circle with their eyes closed.
+They move towards the centre of the circle with outstretched hands.
+Each person finds another hand for each of theirs.
+Then they open their eyes, and unravel the knot without opening hands.

 10 minutes; 10 - 100 people